kukulo2011/OpenCovid_ventilator/display_app/README.md

 inappropriate, because interacting with a capacitive screen while wearing gloves is impractical.

-This code is offered under the [MIT License](LICENSE), which allows it to be used freely, but includes a strong liability disclaimer.
+This code and app are offered under the [MIT License](LICENSE), which allows it to be used freely, but includes a strong liability disclaimer.

-## UPDATED DOCUMENTATION SOON

-Significantly improved documentation will be available here in a day or two (by May 1st).

-## Platforrms
+## Platforms

 This application targets all Android platforms on which Flutter is supported.
 As of this writing, it has not been tried on iOS, but it should be possible to build it there.
 All of the libraries it uses support iOS, with the exception of the bluetooth libraries.

-though
-the bluetooth library so it should work on iPhone, but this has not been tested.
-Flutter is available on Android devices "armeabi-v7a (ARM 32-bit), arm64-v8a (ARM 64-bit), and x86-64 (x86 64-bit)."
-Alas, "Flutter does not currently support building for x86 Android." - see https://flutter.dev/docs/deployment/android#what-are-the-supported-target-architectures.
+For the iPhone, the application should build and run, but this has not been tested.
+Bluetooth support would require more work.

+Flutter is available on Android devices
+"armeabi-v7a (ARM 32-bit), arm64-v8a (ARM 64-bit), and x86-64 (x86 64-bit)."
+Alas,
+"Flutter does not currently support building for x86 Android." - see https://flutter.dev/docs/deployment/android#what-are-the-supported-target-architectures.